A biodegradable wooden cup and cutlery next to a young plant growing in crumpled paper

 2. Biological or chemical transformation: raw materials can undergo fermentation, enzymatic hydrolysis or chemical reactions.
 For example, sugars extracted from biomass can be fermented to produce bioplastics or biofuels.

-5. Quality control and regulatory compliance: quality controls are necessary to ensure that bio-sourced products meet performance and safety standards, and comply with current regulations and market requirements.
+5. Quality Control and Regulatory Compliance: Manufacturers conduct quality control checks to ensure that bio-based products meet performance and safety standards, while complying with applicable regulations and market requirements.

-Mastering these steps is essential for integrating biobased products into new-generation industrial processes, while ensuring the superior quality of the products created.
+Mastering these steps enables manufacturers to effectively integrate bio-based products into next-generation production processes while ensuring the quality of the finished products.

 Having explored the characteristics and manufacturing processes of biobased products, let's take a look at the different types of biobased products available on the market.